FAIRDataPipeline/DataPipeline.jl/docs/src/manual.md

 ## Writing to the Data Registry

-The process of registering objects such as data, code, and model runs in the main Data Registry
+The process of registering objects such as data, code, and model runs, in the main Data Registry involves two steps; [local] registration, and then committing registered objects to the main online Registry.

 ### Registering objects locally

 ```@docs
 register_data_product
-register_text_file
 register_github_model
 register_model_run
 ```

-### Committing to the main Registry
+### Committing objects to the online Registry

-Note that 'staged' objects (i.e. registered locally) can be committed all at once, or one at a time using the identifiers yielded by the above function calls, e.g. `register_data_product`.
+Note that 'staged' objects (i.e. registered locally) can be committed all at once using `commit_all`, or one at a time using the identifiers yielded by the above function calls, e.g. `register_data_product`.

 ```@docs
 registry_commit_status